 Allied Healthcare Professionals and AAT Deficiency

-Many patients with COPD see healthcare providers other than pulmonologists.1 Optimal recognition of alpha1-antitrypsin (AAT) deficiency will require enhanced surveillance by all communities of clinicians who see at-risk patients, including primary care providers (eg, family physicians and general internists), nurse practitioners, physician assistants, and, given their frequent interaction with COPD patients, especially respiratory therapists (RTs).1
+Many patients with COPD see healthcare providers other than pulmonologists.1 Optimal recognition of alpha1-antitrypsin (AAT) deficiency will require enhanced surveillance by all communities of clinicians who see at-risk patients, including primary care providers (eg, family physicians and general internists), nurse practitioners, physician assistants, and, given their frequent interaction with patients with COPD or treatment-resistant asthma, especially respiratory therapists (RTs).1

-Five major clinical organizations recommend screening tests for AAT deficiency in all patients with COPD.2-6
+Five major clinical organizations recommend screening tests for AAT deficiency in all patients with COPD or treatment-resistant asthma.2-6

 The role of respiratory therapists in diagnosing AAT deficiency

-Respiratory Therapists (RTs) are often on the front lines of care for COPD patients: in pulmonary function laboratories, in pulmonary rehabilitation, in post-acute settings (long-term acute care and skilled nursing facilities, homecare), or in ambulatory care settings, where they are in a position to see and recommend AAT deficiency screening tests for at-risk COPD patients.1
+Respiratory Therapists (RTs) are often on the front lines of care for COPD patients: in pulmonary function laboratories, in pulmonary rehabilitation, in post-acute settings (long-term acute care and skilled nursing facilities, homecare), or in ambulatory care settings, where they are in a position to see and recommend AAT deficiency screening tests for at-risk patients with COPD or treatment-resistant asthma.1

 Comprehensive COPD care includes screening tests for AAT deficiency